Docs MCP server

 </biel-button>

-Priority: When hide-connect-button is set to true, the Connect button will be hidden regardless of whether MCP is enabled in your project settings.
+The button is hidden regardless of whether MCP is enabled in your project settings.

 Custom MCP server URL